kevinddf1/Dice-Game/README.md

 # How to play Dice Game

 ### 1. At your local terminal, download this game folder by
   run "git clone https://github.com/kevinddf1/Dice-Game.git"

-### 2. Start the game by
-  run "node app.js"

-### 3. Go to "localhost:3000" on your browser, or
+### 2. Go to "localhost:3000" on your browser, or
-  double click "index.html" file
+  double click "dice.html" file

+### 3. Refresh the page to see the winner